 It’s the barback!

 Figuring out what a barback does is a process of elimination.
-Consider everything on this checklist of bartender duties, everything a server does, and the bar manager's duties and responsibilities.
+Consider everything on this checklist of bartender responsibilities, everything a server does, and the bar manager responsibilities.
 Now consider everything that isn’t those things.
 That’s what a barback does.
 So let’s take a look.

 Barback duties can be roughly divided between stocking responsibilities and cleaning responsibilities.
+And where those overlap: stocking all the bar and restaurant cleaning supplies.
 A typical barback job description includes keeping the bar stocked, changing kegs, gathering dirty glasses, cleaning and mopping the bar and surrounding area, and refilling the ice bins.

 Barbacks will often open the bar area with the opening bartender.
-That means they’ll help tick off everything on the bartender’s opening checklist.
+That means they’ll help tick off everything on the bartender’s opening and closing checklists.
 And after setting the bar up, they’ll replenish everything as needed.

 Stock the Bar